sherlockblaze/blog/source/_posts/algorithms/combat/Search-In-Two-Dimensional-Array.md

 ##### Thought

 Let's continue talk about this problem by using the example above.
-Ok, because we want to know a number whether in this array or not, we should compare with the value in this array, if we get a number in the array equals to the number, it's true, or not.
+OK, because we want to know a number whether in this array or not, we should compare with the value in this array, if we get a number in the array equals to the number, it's true, or not.

 Then if we start with the first value of the array, means start with arr[0][0], if the number is bigger than the arr[0][0], we'll know the if the number is in this array, it must at the **right** of arr[0][0], or in the **below** of it.
 But which direction we should choose to continue to compare.
 Maybe we can choose both, but it will be complicate.
 It costs too much.